LinuxLab-ESGI/GPG-Memento/README.md

 To encrypt file we can use this command :
 `gpg -c fileName`

-It will ask to write to times a passphrase.
+It will ask to write two times a passphrase.
 Afterwards, a new file with the extension **.gpg** is created : it is the encrypted file.

 ## Decrypt file